The fall, 2019 application period has ended. We will begin accepting applicants for the fall, 2020 cohort in January

 Step 9: REQUIRED VIDEO STATEMENT

 A PHYSICAL copy of the REQUIRED video statement MUST be submitted to the program.
-It must be received by the program staff no later than 5:00 pm on Wednesday, February 28, 2018.
+An applicant’s video statement must be received by the program staff no later than 5:00 pm on Friday, March 8, 2019.
 Please refer to the Video Statement Instructions for necessary information on preparing your video statement.

 Your video statement must be recorded on a DVD or thumb drive.
 We strongly recommend MP4 format, but we will accept other formats as long as we are able to access the video on college issued computer systems.

 Please complete the REQUIRED Video Statement Submission Form and include it in the envelope with your video statement.
 It is recommended that you also somehow mark the video statement media with your name – either write it on the DVD or flash drive or attach a name tag to the media.

 Once completed, you may submit your video statement in person (drop off envelope on the Bellevue College campus in room T208) or by mail (see below for mailing address).
 The Diagnostic Ultrasound program does not accept responsibility for video statement files that are not accessible or viewable.
 DVDs and thumb drives will NOT be returned to applicants.